 Confucius

-K'ung-fu-tzu or Kongfuzi
+K'ung-fu-tzu or Kǒngfūzǐ

-Confucius, (551-479 BC -- Wade-Giles K'ung-fu-tzu or Pinyin Kongfuzi), or Master K'ung, whose life defines the end of the Spring and Autumn Period in Chinese history, becomes long after his death the dominant Chinese philosopher both morally and politically.
-In the Warring States Period Mencius (Meng Tzu) (c.390-305 BC) extended and systematized Confucius's ideas; but with Confucius's adoption in the Hàn Dynasty as the official moral and political doctrine of the State, the Confucian tradition became so broad that "Scholar" or "Literatus" became all but synonymous with "Confucian," and so Confucianism could simply be called the Ju Chia [], or School of the Literati -- one of the Six Schools of Chinese philosophy.
-As one of the "Three Ways," or (the three "doctrines" or religions), together with Taoism [] and Buddhism [], Confucianism [] also grew into one of the traditional religions of the Hàn Chinese [1].
+The life of Confucius, whose Latinized name was first formulated by Matteo Ricci (1552-1610), defines the end of the Spring and Autumn Period in Chinese history; and he becomes, long after his death, the dominant Chinese philosopher both morally and politically.
+In the Warring States Period Mencius (Meng Tzu, , c.390-305 BC) extended and systematized Confucius's ideas; but with Confucius's adoption in the Hàn Dynasty as the official moral and political doctrine of the State, the Confucian tradition became so broad that "Scholar" or "Literatus" became all but synonymous with "Confucian," and so Confucianism could simply be called the Ju Chia [], or School of the Literati -- one of the Six Schools of Classical Chinese philosophy.

 BEINGDOING/MEANSENDS

-Rén, "benevolence, charity, humanity, love," kindness.
+Rén, , "benevolence, charity, humanity, love," kindness.
 The fundamental virtue of Confucianism.
-Confucius defines it as "Aì rén," "love others."
+Confucius defines it as , "Ài rén," "love others."

 [Analects XII:22]

-, "right conduct, morality, duty to one's neighbor," righteousness. , "profit, gain, advantage": NOT a proper motive for actions affecting others.
+, , "right conduct, morality, duty to one's neighbor," righteousness. , , "profit, gain, advantage": NOT a proper motive for actions affecting others.
 The idea that profit is the source of temptation to do wrong is the Confucian ground of the later official disparagment of commerce and industry.

 The Master said, "The gentleman (chün tzu, ) understands .
 The small/mean man (hsiao-jen, ) understands ."
 [Analects IV:16]